sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 Weapons	                  | 4214	(1.22%)| 497	(1.70%)

 **Interpretation:**
-Similar patterns suggest regional norms; differences suggest market-specific factors.
-Raw enforcement totals in Saudi Arabia are approximately a magnitude higher than in the UAE across most violation categories, reflecting overall scale differences in enforcement volume.
+Similar patterns suggest regional norms whereas differences suggest market-specific factors.
+Raw enforcement totals in Saudi Arabia are approximately a magnitude higher than in the UAE across most violation categories.
 Overall, violation distribution patterns between Saudi Arabia and the UAE are structurally similar, suggesting comparable enforcement category composition rather than disproportionate concentration in any single category.

 #### 4. Platform Response Effectiveness